loticlabs/lambda6/README.md

 ```

 ### Dependencies
-lambda6 has only one runtime dependency, which is [Bluebird](https://github.com/petkaantonov/bluebird).
+lambda6 has only one runtime dependency: [Bluebird](https://github.com/petkaantonov/bluebird).
 Other than that, an ES5 runtime is required.
 This keeps the code base compact, leading to faster provisioning times in AWS Lambda.

 ## Building
 This project uses [gulp](https://gulpjs.com) to perform the necessary build steps.
 The default build step (which transpiles the ES6 code to `lib`) can be invoked like so: